 To make his point, the Apostle Paul frequently employed vivid metaphors.
 The church is compared to a field and a building:

 And if we are God’s field, then our job must be to grow, not to fight with and against each other.
 We are co-workers with God.
-Working together, we achieve what he desires and part of that is building his Church up on earth.
-That’s why Paul stressed ministry – because it involves sharing the Good News about Jesus to people in order for them have an opportunity for forgiveness from their sins through faith in Christ.
+Working together, we achieve what he desires, and part of that is building his Church up on earth.
+That’s why Paul stressed ministry – because it involves sharing the Good News about Jesus to people in order for them to have an opportunity for forgiveness from their sins through faith in Christ.